anirudh-r5/testy-discord/README.md

 # testy-discord
-A Discord bot with music playing capability
+A Discord bot with music playing capabilities, server moderation and other general bot stuff